afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

   but there is no guarantee that they will accept the same set of commands.
   Size is another concern due to the additional circuitry in each rotary encoder.
   They are expensive, too.
-  The great advantage of this approach is pin expenditure: just 2 pins for all rotary encoders.
+  The great advantage of this approach is pin expenditure: just two pins for all rotary encoders.
   Another advantage is no need for extra circuitry, just wiring.

 - **GPIO expanders**.
 Already described above.
 Very close in nature to *I2C rotary encoders* and the same advantage.